qemu/qemu/docs/system/target-sparc.rst

 The emulation is somewhat complete.
 SMP up to 16 CPUs is supported, but Linux limits the number of usable CPUs to 4.

+The list of available CPUs can be viewed by starting QEMU with ``-cpu help``.
+Optional boolean features can be added with a "+" in front of the feature name, or disabled with a "-" in front of the name, for example ``-cpu TI-SuperSparc-II,+float128``.

 QEMU emulates the following sun4m peripherals:

 -  IOMMU